fcash-js/fcash-lib/docs/browser.md

 # Browser Builds
-Bitcore and most official submodules work in the browser, thanks to [browserify](http://browserify.org/) (some modules are not fully compatible with web browsers).
+Fcash and most official submodules work in the browser, thanks to [browserify](http://browserify.org/) (some modules are not fully compatible with web browsers).

 The easiest and recommended way to use them, is via [Bower](http://bower.io/), a browser package manager, and get the release bundles.
-For example, when building an app that uses `bitcore` and `fcash-mnemonic`, you do:
+For example, when building an app that uses `fcore` and `fcash-mnemonic`, you do:

 ```sh
 bower install fcash-lib